Tips for Dips: Make Yours Stand Out281

 2. DIY It

 Skip the store-bought packets or prepared dips at the store, which are usually full of sodium, fat, sugar, and other hidden ingredients.
-If you have sour cream or yogurt, a little mayo, and a handful of dried herbs, onions, and garlic, you can whip up your own versions of classic ranch and onion dips in no time.
+If you have sour cream or yogurt and one of our new Spice 'n Easy dips, you can whip up your own versions of classic favorites in no time.
 We even have a couple of dip & dressing recipe kits to get you started.

-- Garden Ranch Dip & Dressing: Try our DIY recipe kit for the easiest-ever ranch, which works perfectly as a dip for veggies and wings, or you can thin it out with buttermilk for a dressing.
+- Red Bell Ranch: Mix up a batch of the easiest-ever ranch!
+It works perfectly as a dip for veggies and wings, or you can thin it out with buttermilk for a dressing.

-- Seven Onion Dip: You may want to pick up two of these DIY recipe kits, because this stuff disappears fast.
+- Seven Onion Dip: You may want to pick up two of these Spice 'n Easy packets because this stuff disappears fast.
 Especially when you set it next to a bag of potato chips.

 3. Use Pureed Veggies as Your Dip Base